telerik/winforms-docs/cloud-integration/aws/connect-to-data-in-the-cloud/dynamodb.md

 ## Step: 4

 Now you are ready to populate the grid with the data.
-Although you ca directly populate the grid from the data I believe that is better to have a local business object to store the local data.
+Although you ca directly populate the grid from the data I believe that is better to have a local business object to store data.

 ### Get the Data from DynamoDb